Why is it warm in summer and cold in winter? Why is it hot in summer and cold in winter? Why is it cold in winter

 4.1 Studying the theory on the problem “Why is it warm in summer and cold in winter?”

 We all live on the planet Earth - this is our house.
 In mythology, her Greek name was Gaia.
 The earth was the mother of mountains, valleys, streams and all other formations of the earth.
 She was married to Uranus.
-On Earth, there is a change of time of day and seasons.
-The Earth is the largest of all the terrestrial planets.
+On Earth there is a change in time of day and seasons.
+Earth is the largest of all the terrestrial planets.
 Currently, almost 7.5 billion people live on our planet.
 About 30% of the Earth's surface is covered by land, while 70% is covered by oceans.

 But why is it warm in summer and cold in winter?